 - Follow team software development methodology.

-- Serve as technical resource with respect to applications.
+- Serve as a technical resource with respect to web applications.

 * - Other duties may also be assigned